kapawlak/temp_lab_host/Courses/345/3L/xlab5.md

 :::

 # Introduction to the Oscilloscope
 An oscilloscope takes an electronic signal, typically a time varying voltage, and visually displays the signal on a screen.
-It does this by periodically sampling the signal measuring what the voltage is at a particular moment in time, creating a coordinate pair $(v_i, t_i)$.
+It does this by periodically sampling the signal, measuring what the voltage is at a particular moment in time, and creating a coordinate pair $(v_i, t_i)$.
 Then it plots this point on the screen and the cycle repeats.

-To understand the utility of an oscilloscope consider a simple battery.
+To understand the utility of an oscilloscope, consider a simple battery.
 It provides a constant voltage, or direct current (DC), across its terminals which could easily be measured with a voltmeter.
 If we were to look at the voltage signal from the battery on the oscilloscope we would see a flat line.

 Your headphones, on the other hand, are driven by a time-varying voltage signal.
 If we used a voltmeter to measure this signal we would only be able to see the time-average voltage.
 This would provide very limited information about the signal.
 If instead we used the oscilloscope to look at the signal we could get more information about the signal.
 We could see what frequencies are being played, the peak to peak voltage, the amount of noise in the signal, etc.